Secure-Platforms-Lab-W-M/Helion-on-Home-Assistant/README.md

 In the base directory, we have also included the `ui-compiled_cards.yaml` file.
 This file contains all of the cards that correspond to all of the entities.
 This should give future development teams an idea of how any one card will correspond to an entity.

-**Doing this will also delete all Home Assistant data, and the Helion configuration.yaml and ui-lovelace will need to be readded**
+**Doing this will also delete all Home Assistant data, and the Helion configuration.yaml and ui-lovelace will need to be readded.
+Please check Modifying Home Assistant Dashboard again.**

 ### Setting Up Your Own Device to Home Assistant and Helion